 Thanks to Techsoup Global and NTEN, I was able to attend the conference and meeting in Austin, TX this month.
 I stayed with my fellow Netsquared Regional Ambassadors at an AirBnB house in walking distance of the Austin Convention Center.
 I very much appreciated the daily walks and my fitbit had me constantly way above … Continue reading Walking around Austin, TX during #15NTC

 Oracle team took a break from hard computer work and drove to Immokalee.
 The team assisted Guadalupe Center to wrap Christmas gifts and give them out Families.
 Here are some photos.

-After 10 years in Restaurant Management in Germany I not only changed my profession but also the country I live in and came to Naples in August 1998.
-Christian, my hubby, was relocated by his company.
-Rumors say due to inclement weather.
+I found this on an old NFN web page about its volunteers.
+Here is what I wrote in December 2002 After 10 years in Restaurant Management in Germany I not only changed my profession but also the country I live in and came to Naples in August 1998.
+Christian, my hubby, was relocated by his … Continue reading #ThrowbackThursday Early years.